 Michael Avenatti, 3 May 2018

-Ms Daniels' lawyer responded to Mr Giuliani's revelation on Twitter.
+The lawyer for Ms Daniels responded to Mr Giuliani's revelation on Twitter.
 "This should never be acceptable in our America.
 We will not rest until justice is served," he said.

 "Campaign contributions played no role"